-Candidates must take Part IB Papers 1 and 10 and three other papers.
-Students taking Paper 8, Experimental Psychology, are exempt from taking the General Paper, Paper 10.
+Candidates must take Part IB Paper 1 Knowledge Language and the World and Paper 11 the General Paper, in addition, to three other papers.

+Students taking Paper 8, Experimental Psychology, are exempt from taking the General Paper 11,

 (For candidates who have not done Part IA Philosophy, please see section 'Change to philosophy after studying another subject'.)